-Agar Grove in Camden has seen more than its fair share of changes thought out its history.
+Agar Grove in Camden has seen more than its fair share of changes throughout its history.
 Formerly known as St Paul’s Road, the original estate was owned by wealthy lawyer William Agar.
 Agar became infamous for his opposition to having the Regent’s Canal cut into his land.
-After his death in 1838, his widow granted numerous building leases, with the area rapidly became a slum known as Agar Town.
+After his death in 1838, his widow granted numerous building leases, with the area rapidly becoming a slum known as Agar Town.
 Victorian writers referred to Agar town as ‘the foulest slum in London’ not unlike a Dickensian novel.

 The Midland Railway demolished the slum buildings to make way for warehousing to serve nearby St Pancras.
 The first council flats in the area were built by St Pancras Borough Council in 1905.
 These flats would lay the foundation for the Agar Grove Estate, built by the London Borough of Camden in 1966.
 The estate comprised of 4-storey blocks and the 19-storey Lulworth Tower, all in Modernist style.

 In 2013, Camden Borough Council proposed the redevelopment of Agar Grove, calling for the demolition of the 4-storey blocks.
 In its place, 493 affordable homes for new and existing tenants were constructed.
 The layout of Agar Grove was to be re-designed with an integrated landscaping plan involving communal gardens and play spaces.
 In addition, improved access and parking were introduced to increase the connectivity to the wider city.
 All existing tenants were given the right to reside in one of the new properties.
 And so, work began on the first of 6 Phases, programmed for delivery between 2016-2025.